afressancourt/CythonTests/README.md

 Cython's performances on Ubuntu are slightly better, but are not yet at par with PyPy's performances.
 Yet they are better than using teh pure Python implementation.

-The reason might be that on MacOSX, teh default Clang compiler is used rather than GCC (To investigate).
+The reason might be that on MacOSX, the default Clang compiler is used rather than GCC (To investigate).